-I was there to check up on some new construction projects that our Fair for Life premiums funded.
+As part of my most recent trip to the Mountain Rose Herbs Fair For Life Project in southern India, I visited the remote agricultural village of Kollegala, based in the foothills of the Western Ghats.
+It’s a fertile farming land with a dry growing season and heavy summer rains.
+The community in this area makes its living primarily from the sales of turmeric (Curcuma longa).
+The turmeric growers here represent the largest farming group in our innovative Fair for Life Project, and they grow turmeric exclusively for Mountain Rose Herbs.I was in Kollegala to check up on some new construction projects that our Fair for Life premiums funded.
 In 2016, Mountain Rose Herbs helped rebuild several of the resident farming families’ homes that were literally crumbling from age, using funds from the sales of our organic, fair trade turmeric.
 The farmers could have used the premiums for a new well, irrigation system, or a washroom facility (just to name a few potential projects), but they collectively decided that this year their priority was to rebuild the homes of some of the villagers.
 It was a noble and community-minded decision, and we’re very proud to support it.

-After being separated, the young shoots and secondary rhizomes were lightly steamed right there in the field to convert the curcumin from its fresh state to the rich, dark, golden hue we’re all familiar with.
+After being separated, the young shoots and secondary rhizomes were lightly steamed right there in the field to convert the curcumin from its fresh state to the rich, dark, golden hue with which we’re all familiar.
 The fire to create the steam was fueled by the dry turmeric stalks, so no plant part was wasted.
 Farmers occasionally poured fresh water on the embers, creating a hot steam.
 This gentle processing method brought out the constituents, volatile oils, and aromas as it cured the rhizome and prepared it for drying.

-Turmeric is an important cornerstone spice for Mountain Rose Herbs, so the color and flavor is highly scrutinized by our in-house team before it’s packaged and available to you in the form of turmeric root, turmeric powder, and Turmeric Chai.
-We’re particular about its freshness and potency – key to ensuring turmeric’s truly distinct characteristics.
+"Turmeric is an important cornerstone spice for Mountain Rose Herbs, so the color and flavor is highly scrutinized by our in-house team before it’s packaged and available to you in the form of turmeric root, turmeric powder, and our popular turmeric chai blend.
+We’re particular about its freshness and potency, keys to ensuring turmeric’s truly distinct characteristics.
 Partnering with our Fair for Life Project farmers who specialize in this crop and are experts in its cultivation and processing ensures consistency year after year.

 When you support us, you support them.
 Together we have built not only new homes, but strong, ongoing relationships for generations to come.